 Result and Discussion

-A total of 457 tree species and 1277 herbs species were recorded across the three ecosystems as a Forest land, Agroforestry and wetland.
-This implies that the study area is rich in herbaceous and tree species and amond all the forest land contributes the most in vegetation status.
+A total of 457 tree species and 1277 herbs species were recorded across the Forest land, Agroforestry and wetland ecosystems .
+This implies that the study area is rich in herbaceous and tree species and among all the forest land contributes the most in vegetation status.
 Greater contribution in vegetation cover leads to greater carbon sequestration.
 The results of tables are discussed below:

 Tree Layer Phytosociology